 The Florida Strawberry Festival is a great time to discover the charm and allure of Plant City, and it’s the perfect time to enjoy eating ripe, luscious strawberries alongside the local berry farmers that have worked hard to bring to them to market.
 More than 10,000 acres of strawberries are planted annually in the local area.
 In fact, there are some 2,800 farms in Hillsborough County that produce fruit and vegetable crops with an annual value of over $360 million.
 This county is now one of the largest agricultural counties in the nation.
 The diverse farm production includes strawberries, citrus, tomatoes, cucumbers, eggplant, squash, okra, peppers, beans, dairy products, eggs, ornamental horticulture, tropical fish, beef cattle, swine and other related products.

 Items of Interest

-For all the headline concerts on the Wish Farms Soundstage — which take place at 3:30 p.m. and 7:30 p.m. each day — there are about 3,000 free seats available for all shows.
+For all the headline concerts on the Wish Farms Soundstage — which take place at 3:30 p.m. and 7:30 p.m. each day — there are about 3,000 free seats available for all shows in the Morrow Steel Free Grandstand.
 Those seats are filled on a first-come, first-seated basis as part of your paid gate admission.
 Reserve seat tickets are available for $15 and up (varies by show), while supplies last.

-On behalf of the Florida Strawberry Festival Board of Directors, President Jim Jeffries, and General Manager Paul Davis, we thank you berry much for your interest in our event.
-We look forward to seeing you February 27th through March 9th, 2014.
+On behalf of the Florida Strawberry Festival Board of Directors, President Dan Walden and General Manager Paul Davis, we thank you berry much for your interest in our event, and we look forward to seeing you at our upcoming Festival!
 If there is anything we can do to make your visit more enjoyable, please let us know.